Reduce Your Risk of Stroke

 • Obten ayuda.
 Llama al 911

-Especially with older adults, we often dismiss symptoms such as difficulty finding words or muscle weakness as normal signs of aging.
+Older adults often dismiss symptoms such as difficulty finding words or muscle weakness as normal signs of aging.
 While this may be true in some cases, if you notice these symptoms in yourself or someone else, don’t hesitate to call 911 or seek medical care immediately.

 Preventing Transient Ischemic Attacks and Strokes